DEIMOS

 Preparing DEIMOS for FCS setup

-5. Idle tracking.
+6. Idle tracking.
 Make sure that the FCS tracking loop is in the idle state.
-Check the FCS MODE status on the left side of the main panel of the DEIMOS FCS GUI; it should indicate Off and the FCS STATUS display on the right side of this panel should indicate idle.
-If not, then click on the Stop button, and wait until the FCS STATUS displays idle.
+Check the FCS MODE status at the top of the DEIMOS FCS GUI.
+It should indicate Off and the FCS STATUS flag should indicate idle.
+If not, then click on the Stop FCS tracking button, and wait until the FCS STATUS displays idle.

 Taking the Reference Frame